chettyharish/Web-Project/README.md

 Web-Project
 ===========

-Learning to create Web Pages from various websites and onlinre resources.
+Learning to create Web Pages from various websites and online resources.

 Thanks to Timothy Kywn for the tutorials on Youtube.
 Must see to learn Web designing.
 Youtube Link : www.youtube.com/user/createthenet